 The U.S. government had a policy of treating German prisoners well, in strict adherence to the Geneva Conventions.
-There were two reasons: The government hoped the Germans would reciprocate in its handling of American POWs, and it hoped word of the German prisoners’ treatment would encourage the German military to surrender quickly.
+The government hoped the Germans would reciprocate in its handling of American POWs.
+It also hoped word of the German prisoners’ treatment would encourage the German military to surrender quickly.

 The government made one exception, though.
 Prison labor was forbidden by the Geneva Conventions, but the labor shortage was so acute the rules were bent.
-German POWs were put to work.
+German POWs went to work.

 Since it was impractical to transport workers long distances to work, the POW labor camps were located near the worksites.
 In Maine, for example, German POWs cut wood for paper companies and harvested potatoes for farmers who had plowed under crops when they had no help.